 Saturated fats are another source of LDL cholesterol and should be consumed sparingly.
 Foods containing saturated fats include:

 - sweet treats and pastries such as donuts, cakes, and cookies

 - red meat, fatty meat, and highly processed meat

 - many fried foods

 - whole-fat dairy products such as milk, butter, cheese, and cream

-These foods may help lower LDL and raise HDL, and help manage your weight:
+These foods may help lower LDL, raise HDL, and manage your weight:

 - oats and oat bran

 - beans and lentils including navy, kidney, garbanzo, and black-eyed peas

 - fatty fish such as sardines, mackerel, and salmon